 That evening an adventure of a different sort occurred during dinner at the posada.
 Entering the cantina I noticed a small group who had pulled several tables together.
 They were so friendly that, within minutes of sitting down, I was invited to join them They turned out to be mostly locals, full and part time residents.
 Sitting next to me was the artist, Janice Freeman She told me that she and her husband, renowned photographer Geoff Winningham, a professor at Rice University, live part of each year in Pozos where they have built a home equipped with a darkroom and art studio.
 Some of the group exchanged comments about their horseback riding treks in the surrounding mountains.
 Others talked about an upcoming weekend art walk.

 The Pozos Artwalk benefits the Pozos Children’s Project, an outreach program where eight students from Rice University under the direction of Winningham and Freeman mentor school kids.
-This year they worked with 20 village children and guided them in the creation of 39 large scale black and white photographs and 20 color monotypes.
+One year, the students worked with 20 village children and guided them in the creation of 39 large-scale black and white photographs and 20 color monotypes.
 Their work was presented as part of the annual “Open Studios” weekend.

 Two shops in town specialize in mineral specimens and geodes.
 After admiring an especially enticing crystal in one, I asked, “Quanto es, por favor?
 Mistakenly translating the figure from pesos to dollars, I came up with a $15 asking price which seemed fair.
 Only after stepping outside the tienda did I realize that I had actually paid about $5 for a treasure that would have easily garnered ten times as much at home.